 Here are some of the tools you can use through performance management software to drive decisions around effective workforce planning:

-People database
+People Database

 Workforce planning begins with creating a clear overview of the current workforce, including any skills and qualifications they have that are necessary for the company’s success.
 HR operations can take advantage of a people database in performance management software to log all current employees in a central location, with accurate and up-to-date information about their role, team or department, and talent stack.